Demographics of the United Kingdom: Fertility

-Family planning policies were enacted during the 1970s due to concerns of rapid population growth during the 1960s.
-The 1973 NHS Reorganisation Act is an example of such policies, within this act family planning advice and supplies were first issued to the public.
-Over this time period, with previous liberalising acts such as the Abortion Act and the Divorce Reform Act, and scientific developments such as increased access to contraceptive methods to reduce pregnancies, such as the contraceptive pill, it is generally ascribed that these social changes were the major contributors to the decline of the fertility rate below replacement level in the latter half of the 20th century.
+Family planning policies were enacted during the 1970s as a result of the rapid population growth during the 1960s.
+The 1973 NHS Reorganisation Act is one example: this Act made family planning advice and supplies available to the public.
+With previous liberalising acts such as the Abortion Act and the Divorce Reform Act, and scientific developments such as increased access to contraceptive methods such as the contraceptive pill, it is generally accepted that these social changes contributed to the decline of the fertility rate below replacement level in the latter half of the 20th century.
 With these changes also, pre-marital conceptions fell to 1950 levels by the late 1970s.
-This pattern of decline of the birth rate is similar to other European countries.
+This decline in the birth rate follows a similar pattern to other European countries.

-The government's position was further presented and then re-iterated in 1984 at the UN Conference on Population in Mexico;The United Kingdom('s) government does not pursue a population policy in the sense of actively trying to influence the overall size of the population, its age-structure, or the components of change except in the field of immigration.
-Nor has it expressed a view about the size of population, or the age-structure, that would be desirable. ...The current level of births has not been the cause of general anxiety.
+The government's position was explained in 1984 at the UN Conference on Population in Mexico;The United Kingdom government does not pursue a population policy in the sense of actively trying to influence the overall size of the population, its age structure, or the components of change except in the field of immigration.
+Nor has it expressed a view about the size of population, or the age structure, that would be desirable...
+The current level of births has not been the cause of general anxiety.
 The prevailing view is that decisions about fertility and childbearing are for people themselves to make, but that it is proper for government to provide individuals with the information and the means necessary to make their decisions effective.
 To this end, the government provides assistance with family planning as part of the National Health Service.
-The ‘ageing’ of the population does raise social and economic issues.
-However, it is believed that these will prove manageable; and also, to a degree, that society will adapt....’
+The ageing of the population does raise social and economic issues.
+However, it is believed that these will prove manageable; and also, to a degree, that society will adapt...’
 In 2003, Right to Request was setup which allowed the parents of small children to request flexible working times which included shorter working hours for parents to care for their children.
-However, although a majority of requests for Right to Request are accepted, a report in 2006 found that its impact was negligible as mothers tended to switch employers to get reduced hours regardless.
+However, a report in 2006 found that its impact was negligible as mothers tended to switch employers to get reduced hours regardless.